francescochecola-hash/war-and-institutional-change-gustav-line/data/raw/README.md

   *Replication Data for: War of the Waves: Radio and Resistance during World War II*.
   American Economic Association / ICPSR.
   https://doi.org/10.3886/E111901V1

+Place the original `.dta` files in this directory using the filenames expected by the scripts.